poojaRSK/DE_Projects/README.md

 * End-to-end workflow orchestrated using Databricks Jobs

->>>>>>>>> This project demonstrates how Databricks can be used to build an end-to-end AI-powered churn intelligence system that transforms predictions into actionable business decisions.
+-This project demonstrates how Databricks can be used to build an end-to-end AI-powered churn intelligence system that transforms predictions into actionable business decisions.